Locations:

 What should I expect during a digital rectal exam?

 Your healthcare provider will perform the digital rectal exam in a private exam room at their office.
-You will need to undress from the waist down, and you’ll be given a gown or cloth to cover yourself.
+You’ll need to undress from the waist down, and you’ll be given a gown or cloth to cover yourself.
 The procedure only takes a few minutes.
 It’s typically painless, but you may be slightly uncomfortable.
 Some people may feel a need to pee (urinate).

-For men and people AMAB
+For people AMAB

 Your healthcare provider will ask you to get in one of two positions for the DRE.
 They may ask you to stand and lean forward over the exam table or lie on your side on the exam table with your knees pulled up into your chest.